 - Movies reflect society.
 When we see movies of a particular time, we get to know the society at that time.
 Movies have a stake in social change as well.
-During Indian freedom struggle, movies did their bit to spread the spirit of nationalism among common people.
+During the Indian freedom struggle, movies did their bit to spread the spirit of nationalism among the common people.

-- As there are more movie lovers in India than the rest of the world, the impact of movies on Indian society is huge.
+- As there are more movie lovers in India than in the rest of the world, the impact of movies on Indian society is huge.

 - And it is true that the number of movies that have meaningful roles for women is increasing.
 Hence it is important to discuss how far have we come and what issues need to be addressed in the portrayal of women in Indian cinema.

 - Raja Harishchandra (1913) was the first full-length Indian feature film, in which the heroine character is played by a male actor.
 It was inevitable because there were no female actresses at that time.

 - Mother India (1957) is the first Indian cinema in which a female actor is in the lead role.